cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

 {{< note >}}
-For bare metal or VM use cases without Kubernetes, the same YAML configuration can be passed via a flag to the Tetragon binary (using `--config-file`) or via the `tetra` CLI to load the policies via gRPC.
+For bare metal or VM use cases without Kubernetes, the same YAML configuration can be passed via a flag to the Tetragon binary (using `--tracing-policy`) or via the `tetra` CLI to load the policies via gRPC.
 {{< /note >}}

 ### Getting started with Tracing Policy